-A studio-quality over-ear pair of headphones might be a cumbersome workout accessory, and it might not offer wireless convenience, but sound-first headsets like the ones we’ve selected are the best choice for those who want a pristine, focused listening experience.
+These headphones might be a cumbersome workout accessory, nor are they likely to offer wireless convenience, but sound-first headsets like the ones we’ve selected are the best choice for those who want a pristine, focused listening experience.

 1. Sennheiser HD 650

 Sennheiser is a top audio company that produces numerous high end headphone lines in a variety of price ranges.
 While the Sennheiser signature sound is great across price points, their midrange open back Sennheiser HD 650s are a particularly great value.

 These fairly large headphones have an elegant titanium-silver finish that is further complemented by solid build material and a weighty feel.
 The headband can be a little tight for some, but the plush velour ear cups make them plenty comfortable.
 The HD 650s include a detachable cable with a 1/4-inch connector, but can easily be converted to fit media devices with an 1/8-inch adapter.

 The HD 650’s open-back design crucially shapes the sound of the cans, offering more natural sounding audio at the expense of listening privacy.